hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909438v1-grace-a-generative-approach-to-better-confidence-elicitation-in-larg.md

 ---
 layout: default
-title: GrACE: A Generative Approach to Better Confidence Elicitation in Large Language Models
+title: "GrACE: A Generative Approach to Better Confidence Elicitation in Large Language Models"
 ---

 # GrACE: A Generative Approach to Better Confidence Elicitation in Large Language Models